-Transcript: 2010 Atlantic Council Awards Dinner
+Full transcript of the 2010 Atlantic Council Awards Dinner on Wednesday, April 28, 2010.

 JOE SCARBOROUGH: Good evening and welcome to the Atlantic Council’s annual awards dinner.
 Mika and I are, of course, proud members of the council and we’re pleased to see leaders from the political and business and military communities here in the room.
 Now, because of the support of you leaders, even those of you who don’t follow queues very well, who lack diplomacy – (laughter) – you just don’t know when to be quiet.
 Is Richard Holbrooke here?